pyroid-chess/Students-Manager-App/README.md

 ---

-## 💾 Data Persistence
+## 💾 Data Persistence (Updated)

 **How does it store the data?**

-- This project uses **In-Memory Serialization** (`pickle`) to store the list of students **inside the program memory only**.
-- The data **will persist as long as the program is running**.
-- **Note:** Once you close and re-open the app, the student list resets because no external files or databases are used.

-This approach is perfect for simple demos and educational use.
+- ✅ This project now uses **persistent file-based storage** using Python's built-in `pickle` module.
+- ✅ All student data is saved to a file named `students_data.pkl`.
+- ✅ Every time you add, remove, update, or clear students, the data is automatically saved.
+- ✅ When the app is launched, it **loads the previous student list from the file**, if available.
+- ❗ If the file is missing or corrupted, a new empty list will be created.

+This makes the app usable beyond a single session, while still being easy to run and understand.

 ---